narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_03/lab_sheet_3.md

 **Publishing Images from Camera and Estimating the Pose**:

-Open third terminal, go to this folder:
+Open the third terminal, and go to this folder:

 $ cd catkin_ws/src/turtlebot3_burger_auto_navigation/auto_aruco_marker_finder/launch/